 Mt.
 Tabor sits at the eastern end of the Jezreel Valley, 11 miles (18 km) west of the Sea of Galilee.
 Its elevation at the summit is 1,886 feet (575 m) high.
 It is used in Scripture as a symbol of majesty.
 Jeremiah 46:18 (NASB): “‘As I live,’ declares the King Whose name is the Lord of hosts, ‘Surely one shall come who looms up like Tabor among the mountains, Or like Carmel by the sea’” (cf. Ps 89:12).

 From the west

 The Israelite tribes gathered on Mount Tabor in the days of Deborah.
 The Canaanites were assembled at Harosheth Haggoyim (likely on the opposite side of the Jezreel Valley) and Barak led the Israelite charge of 10,000 men against Sisera’s army.
 It seems that the Lord’s intervention on behalf of the Israelites was in the form of a rainstorm, such that the Kishon River flooded and made chariot travel for the Canaanites impossible (Judges 4–5).

 Early Church fathers believed that the Transfiguration took place on Mt.
-Tabor, including Cyril of Jerusalem (in 348), Epiphanius, and Jerome.
+Tabor, including Cyril of Jerusalem (in AD 348), Epiphanius, and Jerome.
 Eusebius was uncertain if it took place on Mt.
 Tabor or on Mt.
 Hermon.
 One reason for this identification was a misunderstanding of Matthew 17:1.
-This verse was taken to mean that Jesus took the disciples up a mountain “by itself,” rather than that he took the disciples up a mountain “by themselves.”
+This verse was taken to mean that Jesus took the disciples up a mountain “by itself,” rather than that He took the disciples up a mountain “by themselves.”